The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 For a spiritual seeker in Romania, one solution is to ask a Romanian monk from our monasteries to get in touch with an Athonite spiritual brother.
 For example, many Romanians in Athos are away from Sihăstria monastery, but, of course, from many other Christian places of worship.

-Although, theoretically, it is possible for someone to go directly to Ouranopolis and apply for a permit, in practice it is recommended that the potential pilgrim contact the monastery or hermitage he wants to go to in advance, leaving the formalities to the superiors there, who will take care of the diamonitirion.
+Although, theoretically, it is possible for someone to go directly to Ouranopolis and apply for a permit, in practice it is recommended that the potential pilgrim contact the monastery or hermitage he wants to go to in advance, leaving the formalities to the superiors there, who will take care of the diamonition.

 Orthodox pilgrims have priority in obtaining a permit.